SeriousOldMan/Simulator-Controller/Docs/Overview.md

   - [Using Simulator Controller](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller)

     General information how to start and use the Simulator Controller and how to use the available runtime options.
-You will also find information on how to use voice control and how to interact with the race assistants using.
+You will also find information on how to use voice control and how to interact with the Race Assistants using.

   - [Plugin & Modes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes)